Understanding Vertex Pharmaceuticals's Unusual Options Activity | Benzinga

 Understanding Vertex Pharmaceuticals's Unusual Options Activity

-On Wednesday, shares of Vertex Pharmaceuticals (NASDAQ:VRTX) saw unusual options activity.
-After the option alert, the stock price moved up to $200.61.
+Shares of Vertex Pharmaceuticals (NASDAQ:VRTX) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $201.67.

 - Option Type: SWEEP